Asbestos - Frequently asked questions

 I am concerned that asbestos cement building materials at my workplace (or a nearby building) are getting very weathered and may release fibres.

-Asbestos cement roofs can be left in place until they are no longer water tight.
-However, they can pose an increased risk to health when they are disturbed or being worked on or when the roof gutters are being cleaned.
-Safe work methods must be used for these tasks; refer to the Code of Practice for Management and Control of Asbestos in Workplaces [NOHSC: 2018(2005)].
+Asbestos cement roofs in Western Australia are now aged and removal should be considered where practicable.
+They can pose an increased risk to health when they are disturbed or being worked on or when the roof gutters are being cleaned.

 I sometimes need to drill or work with asbestos materials as part of my trade (eg electrical or plumbing work, handyman work).
 How can this be done safely?

-This Code also contains general advice on working safely with asbestos.
-There are also detailed work instructions for many tasks on the UK HSE website.
+There are detailed work instructions for many tasks on the UK HSE website.
 Regulations are different in the UK, however the safe work practices are relevant to Australia.